Skip to main content

 • Pre-operative health optimization significantly reduces complications

 Understanding the safety profile, potential risks, and how to minimize complications with proper surgeon selection.
+A smooth recovery is achievable for most patients.

-Deep plane facelift is a safe procedure when performed by an experienced, board-certified surgeon.
+This procedure is a safe procedure when performed by an experienced, board-certified surgeon.
 In fact, some aspects of the deep plane technique actually improve safety compared to traditional facelifts:

-Safety Advantages of Deep Plane
+What Are the Safety Advantages of Deep Plane Facelift?

 Preserved Blood Supply